allebone/help.omni.af.mil/docs/PEX/Training.md

 256

-NOTE: The instructor must have been previously added to the course.
+!!!
+NOTE The instructor must have been previously added to the course.

 5. Training > Mission > Setup > Manage Instructors for Students.